department-of-veterans-affairs/veteran-facing-services-tools/Work Practices/Accessibility and 508/README.md

 ### Automated testing:
-  * All applicable unit tests require keyboard navigation testing for all possible user flows
+  * All applicable unit tests require keyboard navigation testing.
-  * Most of our end-to-end tests include calls to this [axeCheck script](https://github.com/department-of-veterans-affairs/vets-website/blob/master/test/util/nightwatch-commands/axeCheck.js) which uses the [aXe API](https://github.com/dequelabs/axe-core/blob/develop/README.md), so we can catch and fix issues and regressions before deploying to production.
+  * All components require unit tests that run aXe against all visual states, via calls to this [axeCheck script](https://github.com/department-of-veterans-affairs/design-system/blob/master/lib/testing/helpers.js) which uses the [aXe API](https://github.com/dequelabs/axe-core/blob/develop/README.md), so we can catch and fix issues and regressions before deploying to production.
-  * To debug an issue, it's useful to use the aXe dev tools [Chrome extension](https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US) or [Firefox plugin](https://addons.mozilla.org/en-us/firefox/addon/axe-devtools/)
+  * To debug an issue, it's useful to use the aXe dev tools [Chrome extension](https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US) or [Firefox plugin](https://addons.mozilla.org/en-us/firefox/addon/axe-devtools/).

 ### Other stuff:
  *  Current open 508/accessibility tickets
- *  508 Testing Plan
+ *  Testing Plan
- *  [Tracking Document for 508](./508ReviewList.md): list of reviewed/signed-off products; products in review and pending sign-off; products in queue to be sent to 508 for testing
+ *  [Accessibility Tracking Document](./AccessibilityReviewList.md): list of reviewed/signed-off products; products in review and pending sign-off; products in queue to be tested